qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Managing Custom Styles
 -----------------------

-When a layer is added to map canvas, QGIS uses by default a random symbol/color to render its features.
+When a vector layer is added to map canvas, QGIS uses by default a random symbol/color to render its features.
 You can however set a default symbol in :menuselection:`Project --> Project Properties --> Default styles` that will be applied to each newly added layer according to its geometry type.

+.. any idea on how it works for raster?

 But, most of the time, you'd prefer to have a custom and more complex style that can be applied automatically or manually (with less efforts) to the layers.
 You can achieve this goal using the :menuselection:`Style` combobox at the bottom of the Layer Properties dialog.
 This combobox provides you with functions to create, load and manage styles.

-A style stores any information set in the layer properties dialog to render or interact with the features (including symbology, labeling, action, diagram... settings) for vector layer or the pixels (band or color rendering, transparency, pyramids, histogram ...) for raster.
+A style stores any information set in the layer properties dialog to render or interact with the features (including symbology, labeling, action, diagram... settings) for vector layer, or the pixels (band or color rendering, transparency, pyramids, histogram ...) for raster.

 .. only:: html